daitangio/misterio/README.md

    Proceed to the next target if it fails

 # The Bonus
-Misterio is also a collecion of ready-made docker-compose infrastructure you can jump into.
+Misterio is also a collection of ready-made docker-compose infrastructure you can jump into.
 For instance, jenkins-with-docker show you how to get a dockerized-jenkins with:

 - self running git server